 Owner with spouse employee

 When your business is new, you might have just yourself and your spouse as employees.
 If your business does not have non-spouse employees (and you don’t plan to hire any in the near future), you might want to go directly to an Individual 401(k) (also called Solo 401(k) or Solo-k), bypassing both SEP IRA and SIMPLE IRA.
-An Individual 401(k) combines both salary deferral and profit sharing, which together allow you to contribute as much as $53,000 ($59,000 if you are over 50).
+An Individual 401(k) combines both salary deferral and profit sharing, which together allow you to contribute as much as $54,000 ($60,000 if you are over 50).
 An Individual 401(k) can also be opened for a partnership with no common-law (or non-spouse) employees.
-If you are looking to contribute significantly more than $50,000, a Defined Benefit (DB) plan might be more appropriate.
-An Individual 401(k) can be opened at a discount brokerage such as Vanguard, while a DB Plan requires the services of a Third Party Administrator (TPA) that provides administration and recordkeeping.
-A DB plan only makes sense for those who are 45 or older as your available contribution will be much lower if you are younger than 45.
-DB plans are rather complex, so qualified help in setting and managing a plan is required, however it is more than worth it as you can put away as much as $200,000 a year pretax.
+If you are looking to contribute $100k or more, a Defined Benefit (DB) or a Cash Balance plan might be more appropriate.
+An Individual 401(k) can be opened at a discount brokerage such as Vanguard (although in some cases it makes sense to set up a separate brokerage account and to use a Third Party Administrator), while a DB Plan requires the services of a Third Party Administrator (TPA) that provides administration and compliance services.
+An open architecture record-keeper is also necessary to get access to low cost investment options.
+A DB plan usually makes sense for those who are 45 or older as your available contribution will be much lower if you are younger than 45, but there are cases when younger owners can benefit from adding a DB plan to the existing 401(k) plan.
+DB plans are rather complex, so qualified help in setting and managing a plan is required, however it is more than worth it as you can put away as much as $250,000 a year pretax.

 As with all retirement plans, once you start contributing sizable amounts, you need to make sure that your portfolio is managed conservatively without taking too much risk.
 You are already receiving a large tax deduction on your contributions, so taking excessive risk can easily result in big losses that will negate any benefit obtained from lowering your tax liability.